The Legend and the Hero

-The Legend and the Hero is a 2007 Chinese television series adapted from the 16th-century novel Fengshen Yanyi (also known as Investiture of the Gods or Creation of the Gods) written by Xu Zhonglin and Lu Xixing.
+The Legend and the Hero was a 2007 Chinese television series adapted from the 16th-century novel Fengshen Yanyi (also known as Investiture of the Gods or Creation of the Gods) written by Xu Zhonglin and Lu Xixing.
 The first season started airing on CCTV-8 in February 2007.
 It was followed by a sequel, The Legend and the Hero 2 in 2009.